Free Things to Do in Dhaka

 Must-see spots that don't cost a penny.

-Lalbagh Fort Complex Free
+Lalbagh Fort Free

-Ahsan Manzil (Pink Palace) Exterior & Riverside Ghats Free
+Ahsan Manzil (Pink Palace) exterior Free

-Armenian Church of the Holy Cross Free
+Armenian Church courtyard Free

 Free Cultural Experiences